 A candidate must possess the emotional health required for full utilization of his/her intellectual abilities, the exercise of good judgment, the prompt completion of all responsibilities attendant to the diagnosis and care of patients, and the development of mature, sensitive and effective relationships with patients and their family members, staff, and colleagues.
 Each candidate must be able to work effectively as a member of a health-care team.
 Candidates must be able to tolerate physically taxing workloads and to function effectively under stress.
 They must be able to adapt to changing environments, to display flexibility and to learn to function in the face of uncertainties inherent in the clinical problems of many patients.
 Compassion, integrity, concern for others, interpersonal skills, collegiality, interest, and motivation are all personal qualities that are assessed during the admission and education processes.

-Should a candidate develop a condition during their education in the Doctor of Pharmacy Program that would affect their ability to meet the above technical standards, they must contact the Director of Access and Outreach to determine whether or not reasonable accommodations can be made.
+Should a candidate develop a condition during their education in the Doctor of Pharmacy Program that would affect their ability to meet the above technical standards, they must contact the Director of Access and Outreach to determine whether or not a reasonable accommodation can be made.
 Again, candidates pursuing the academic program who lose the ability to appropriately meet these standards and who do not seek accommodations may place themselves in academic jeopardy.

-The above standards mirror Campbell’s PA program technical standards and were modified based on language incorporated from the Technical Standards documents of University of Mississippi, University of Iowa and University of Kentucky schools of pharmacy.
+The above standards mirror our current CPHS PA program technical standards and were modified based on language incorporated from the Technical Standards documents of University of Mississippi, University of Iowa, Kentucky University, and University of California, San Francisco schools of pharmacy.